Memoirs from Away

 Daughter, wife, mother, teacher, writer and feminist academic, Helen M. Buss / Margaret Clarke has lived in many parts of Canada and writes from a life of multiple perspectives full of contradictory loyalties and obligations, of opposing histories and identities.
 For this woman, whose sense of a unified identity is so tenuous that she even writes under two names, writing memoirs becomes the way to bring together the diverse strands of her life.

-Helen M. Buss is an English professor at the University of Calgary.
-In 1993, her book Mapping Our Selves, won the Gabrielle Roy Prize.
+Helen M. Buss is a professor of English at the University of Calgary.
+Her book on Canadian women?s life writing, Mapping Our Selves, won the Gabrielle Roy Prize.
 As Margaret Clarke, she has published novels, short stories and poetry.
-In this memoir she brings together both of her writing identities to remember and write the stories of the culture that made her.

 Mary Wollstonecraft and Mary Shelley: Writing Lives, Helen M. Buss, D. L. Macdonald, and Anne McWhir, editors